SAP-archive/cloud-s4-sdk-book/README.md

 Continue to the next steps in case you have time.
 Alternatively, you can execute those steps offline.

 ## <a name="task3">Bonus, Task 3: Write data back to SAP S/4HANA using the SAP S/4HANA Cloud SDK virtual data model</a>
-Here, we will further investigate the capabilities of the SAP S/4HANA Cloud SDK virtual data model to integrate SAP S/4HANA now also for create, update, and delete operations.
+Here, we will further investigate the capabilities of the SAP S/4HANA Cloud SDK virtual data model to integrate SAP S/4HANA now also for update, and delete operations.

 *	The class BusinessPartnerService already offers methods to create, update or delete address.
 The input values, such as the addresses or IDs to delete are member variables of the commands.
 They are passed into the command from the servlet.
-*	Implement the run methods in the commands CreateAddressCommand, UpdateAddressCommand, DeleteAddressCommand.
+*	Implement the run methods in the commands UpdateAddressCommand and DeleteAddressCommand.
 *	For the delete method we first have to create a business partner address instance, which has the IDs for the business partner and the address specified.
 The class BusinessPartnerAddress offers the method builder to create a builder and can be used as follows:

 ```